-Today’s healthy spaetzle recipe is all about a new type of pasta that is so easy to make.
+Today’s healthy spaetzle recipe is all about a new type of pasta that is very easy to make.

 It’s perfect for those who want to try making pasta at home, but don’t have a pasta machine.
 No kneading needed!

-Spätzle /ˈʃpɛtslə/, or Spaetzle, is a type of pasta that can is popular in German, Austrian, or Central European cuisines.
+Spätzle /ˈʃpɛtslə/, or Spaetzle, is a type of pasta popular in German, Austrian, or other Central European cuisines.

 It is made primarily from salt, eggs, and a type of strong flour.
 To make spaetzle, you need to mix all of the ingredients together until a smooth batter is formed.